NVIDIA/aistore/README.md

 > For production deployments on Kubernetes, please refer to a separate dedicated [github repo](https://github.com/NVIDIA/ais-k8s).

+> For local production deployment, please refer to this [README](/deploy/prod/docker/single/README.md).

 Assuming that [Go](https://golang.org/dl/) toolchain is already installed, the steps to deploy AIS locally on a single development machine are:

 ```console